wlillisdev/tasty_tipples/README.md

  ![Color Palette](static/images/color_pallet.png)

 - Imagery
-   - The images that were selected for the website were bold and bright images related to the outdoor and hiking.
+   - The images that were selected for the website were bold and bright images.

 - Wireframes
    - To create the initial layout and wireframe I used Balsamiq.
 This helped fine tune the design and layout.
 It also helped in calculating the amount of content and images required.
 (Home Page Below)